Info-443-Spring-2023/project-2-matthewcagle/README.md

 Created by Michael Dehann and it was later acquired by Red Hat in 2015.
 Red Hat continues to maintain sensible and is a fairly mid sized with approximately 19,00 employees.

 # Development View
+Ansible playbook execution overview:
+The explanation below is an example of Ansible's functions and illustrates how the components we've chosen to analyze work together.
+Note that these are not the only modules and packages involved in the process, rather a high-level of abstraction.
+Prior to playbook execution occurring, Ansible executes the `setup` module from `ansible.module_utils.facts` on each target host.
+This provides data about the hosts including operating system details, network interfaces, disk information, and installed packages.
+During playbook execution, gathered facts are accessed from stored memory.
+To begin the execution, `ansible.playbook` reads and parse the playbook file interpreting the tasks, plays, and defined configurations.
+It identifies  the hosts and groups given in the playbook which are managed by `ansible.inventory`.
+The `ansible.inventory` component deals with inventory management, containing information about target hosts and their grouping.
+It reads the inventory files and dynamic inventory sources and builds an inventory object.
+This object is passed back to the playbook execution process.
+Task execution begins with the `ansible.executor` component which retrieves the list of tasks defined in the playbook and goes through them sequentially.
+The executor determines the target hosts and executes the associated modules.
+The proper modules are drawn from the `ansible.module_utils` package.
+While the execution is occurring, `ansible.config` component ensures that the desired configuration settings are applied.
+Configuration options can include connectivity, variable handling, file parsing, or playbook specific entities.
+All the while, `ansible.errors` is checking for errors and exceptions that may occur during playbook execution.
+This component provides error reporting, logging, and ways to address errors.
+If an error occurs, `ansible.executor` captures the error information and passes it to the `ansible.errors` component for appropriate handling.

+### Table of High Level Components
 | Component | Role & Relationship | Description |
 | --------------------- | ------- | -------------------------- |
 | Module_utils | Module Development.
 Used by the ansible playbook. | Provides utility modules which contain common functions and classes that can be used by module developers.
 Includes modules for handling command execution, working with files, and managing services. |